YufeiGao6/new_fp/README.md

 *Since our final project is updated based on Assignment 4 (Prof. allows us to do that), the screenshots and gifs below shows the differences between A4 and FP, and the new features of FP.*

+We created an account for the grader to use.

+User Name: wyx
+Password: wyx

 The old home page vs the new home page

 ![oldHome](/Images/homePage.png)